The Mystery of the Disappearing Joan of Arc

 is not there!

 A new version of the Rheims Cathedral, co-signed by James and his brother Henry, was published in May 1916 in an edition of 500 (largest of any Brewer edition at that time) authorized by the Printsellers' Association, and it showed the statue of Joan of Arc, It included a separate American copyright, which was registered by Samuel Schwartz's Sons & Co.
 We can only guess that Henry realized that his brother had used an old photograph of the cathedral for his first etching of the West Front, one taken before the statue had been installed in 1896.
 (It was unlikely that James would have been able to do an on-site sketch in Rheims in the fall of 1914 after the war broke out.
 In any case, if he had gone to Rheims any time after 1896, he would have seen the statue.)
 The solution was to publish a new etching showing the statue.
 (Like the earlier etching, this new version was also widely distributed in a litho print, presumably licensed from the Schwartz Gallery and sold by the Goes Lithographing Company of Chicago, IL.)

 In this joint production, the statue of Joan is somewhat ghostly in appearance and perhaps a bit off-center from the axis of the view.
-Since the location of the statue in these etchings is often not consistent with the cathedral's orientation, they all may have been done from earlier photographs taken before the statue was in place.
+Since the location of the statue in these etchings is often not consistent with the cathedral's axis, they all may have been done from earlier photographs taken before the statue was in place.
 In each of them, an artistic consideration might have forced Brewer to show the statue against the dark shadow of the left side portal.
 (It is curious that in each etching Joan seems to brandish her sword at a different angle.)